A Targeted Answer to Cancer

 - Immunotherapy has been an effective treatment for patients with certain types of cancer that have been resistant to chemotherapy and radiation treatment (e.g., melanoma).

-- Clinical studies on long-term overall survival have shown that the beneficial responses to cancer immunotherapy treatment are durable—that is, they can be maintained even after treatment is completed.
+- Clinical studies on long-term overall survival have shown that the beneficial responses to cancer immunotherapy treatment are durable—that is, they may be maintained even after treatment is completed.

-- Cancer immunotherapy is focused on the immune system and is often more targeted than conventional cancer treatments such as chemotherapy or radiation.
+- Cancer immunotherapy is focused on the immune system and may be more targeted than conventional cancer treatments such as chemotherapy or radiation.

-- Side effects of cancer immunotherapy will vary depending on which type of immunotherapy is used.
-They are usually related to stimulation of the immune system and can range from minor symptoms of inflammation (e.g., fever) to major conditions similar to autoimmune disorders.
+- Side effects of cancer immunotherapy may vary depending on which type of immunotherapy is used.
+Potential side effects relate to an overstimulation or misdirection of the immune system and may range from minor symptoms of inflammation (e.g., fever) to major conditions similar to autoimmune disorders.